 5. Rusted Warfare

 If you have played Total Annihilation, then you shouldn’t miss Rusted Warfare.
 With fascinating retro visuals, this game brings old school RTS gaming to your mobile device.
 It features campaign missions that take place on large maps.
-There are also fun skirmishes with each mission giving you an opportunity to take control of land, air, and sea units.
+There are also fun skirmishes with each mission, giving you an opportunity to take control of land, air, and sea units.
 But it’s the tower-defense survival mode that ups the gameplay value.

 A good gameplay aspect is the unit formation feature that lets you form tactical attack and defense patterns to get a strategic edge over enemy units.
 This feature reminds me of classic RTS titles like Rise of Nations.

 With the zoom option, you can zoom out to get a full map view, making it easy to get a bird’s eye view of the current battle scenario and issue commands.
-The game also features a multiplayer mode which can be played via Internet or Wi-Fi.
+The game also features a multiplayer mode that can be played via Internet or Wi-Fi.

 Auralux's abstract visuals are totally original, and its gameplay simple yet challenging.
 You target enemies and capture their “stars,” which are actually bases that spawn units.
-At the same time you have to make sure your own stars aren’t captured by your opponents.
+At the same time, you have to make sure your own stars aren't captured by your opponents.

 Auralux is free, but the paid version provides a special speed mode that ensures fast-paced gameplay, forcing you to make split-second decisions.
 The paid version also lets you download expansion packs with unlockable achievements and includes a tablet-version pack designed for Tegra-powered tablet PCs.

 The unique visuals are eye-catching.
-You will be controlling brightly-lit, colorful objects pulsating on a dark background.
+You will be controlling brightly lit, colorful objects pulsating on a dark background.
 The music and sound effects complement the visuals.
 Auralux is an excellent Android real-time strategy title.

 7. Tropical Wars

 Probably the best pirate-themed RTS game available for Android right now, Tropical Wars lets you command a large fleet of ships ranging from gunners and sniper ships to artillery.
-Ship battles occur is real-time.
+Ship battles occur in real-time.
 You can move your ships one by one by tapping a ship and dragging your finger to the desired location on your mobile screen.
-You will need to attack enemy ships in the same way by drawing a line between your ship and enemy’s pirate ship.
+You will need to attack enemy ships in the same way by drawing a line between your ship and the enemy’s pirate ship.

 8. World War II: Real Strategy

 At first glance, the entire set up and visuals of World War II: Real Strategy will remind you of old Command & Conquer (C&C) games, but soon you realize it’s really like Clash of Clans.
 There are troops to recruit, defenses to set up, and vehicles to build in order to invade and destroy your enemies.
-There are also strange super weapons, as in C&C, and other fun stuff to keep you busy tapping and swiping for hours.
+There are also strange superweapons, as in C&C, and other fun stuff to keep you busy tapping and swiping for hours.

-The game has a unique “to-do" list which shows a list of tasks that needs to be completed today in order to earn special rewards.
+The game has a unique “to-do" list that shows a list of tasks that needs to be completed today in order to earn special rewards.
 Each completed task will earn resources that can be used to build more buildings and recruit troops.
 Multiplayer mode provides a list of online players in command of enemy territories.
 You can invade them and earn more rewards after destroying their bases.

 9. Heroes of Order and Chaos

 One of the most epic multiplayer online battle arena games, Heroes of Order and Chaos offers pure tactical combat à la DoTA.
 The focus is more on team-play than anything else.
 Featuring two gorgeous maps, this game offers challenging tactical battles across forests and deserts.
-The game lets you select a hero and assist your AI minions--mages, archers, and swordsmen--to destroy enemy bases.
+The game lets you select a hero and assist your AI minions—mages, archers, and swordsmen—to destroy enemy bases.